-Ticket customers (main and additional customers).
-You can click the customer to open a popup with details.
+Ticket customers (main and additional customer).
+You can click the customer to open a pop-up window with the customer data fields.
+The fields from the Details section are displayed in tabs.

-Referenced tickets
+· Referenced tickets

 Related tickets.
-You can click the ticket relation to open a pop-up with details.
+If the referenced ticket was also archived, you can click the ticket relation to open it.

-Referenced resources
+• Referenced resources